 Modern smartphones have incredible cameras.
 There's no denying it.
 So it's a fair question: why should estate agents pay for professional property photography when they've got a perfectly good camera in their pocket?
+Estate agents across Somerset, Bristol, and Bath are seeing the difference professional property photography makes to their listings.

 As someone who's been photographing properties for 17 years, I've seen this debate play out countless times.
 Here's an honest, no-nonsense comparison.

-What Phone Cameras Do Well
+01What Phone Cameras Do Well

 Phone cameras are convenient, always available, and increasingly capable.
 The latest models produce sharp, well-exposed images in good lighting conditions.
 For a quick social media post or a record shot, they're perfectly adequate.